Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Matthew Champion: Fighting Fire With Fire

-In a 2017 blog, Matthew Champion cited a number of examples of burn marks found within a wide variety of buildings dating from the late medieval to Early Modern Periods.
-Echoing Easton’s earlier ideas outlined in ‘Candle Powers’ he set out a persuasive argument for the use of candles – specifically those having been blessed and derived of beeswax – in both Christian ceremony and how their application had been ‘interpreted’ within various folk traditions.
+In a 2017 blog, Matthew Champion cited a number of examples of burn marks found within a wide variety of buildings dating from the late medieval to the Early Modern Periods.
+Echoing Easton’s earlier ideas outlined in ‘Candle Powers’ he set out a persuasive argument for the use of candles – specifically those having been made from beeswax and blessed– in both Christian ceremony and how their application had been ‘interpreted’ within various folk traditions (Champion 2017).

 Candlemas

 The festival of Candlemas is a Feast Day which is known variously as the Presentation of Jesus at the Temple, the Purification of the Virgin or the Feast of the Holy Encounter.
-It was traditionally held in early February, forty days after Christmas which, like Twelfth Night, was preceded by fasting.
+It was traditionally held in early February, forty days after Christmas.
+Like the observance of Twelfth Night, it was preceded by a period of fasting.
 It was celebrated by way of service and prayers followed by a procession around the churchyard.
-The solemn procession represented the entry of Christ (who is the light of the world) into the Temple at Jerusalem (NA 2021).
+The solemn procession is meant to represent the entry of Christ (‘who is the light of the world’) into the Temple at Jerusalem (NA 2021).
 Traditionally, the congregation would bring candles to the church so that they could be blessed; the candles could then be taken home for use for the rest of the year.
-Candles which had been blessed by a Priest were deemed ‘particularly powerful’ as they were considered to be capable of driving away the Devil and so therefore protect the home (Champion 2017b: 10).
+Candles which have been blessed by a Priest are deemed ‘particularly powerful’ as they were considered to be capable of driving away the Devil and so therefore protect the home (Champion 2017b: 10).

 There Is A Light That Never Goes Out: The Paschal Candle

-Rituals which that surrounded the Paschel Candle as its was meant to represent the Resurrected Christ.
-Both the candle and the precious nature of the melted wax thereof were venerated.
-Similarly to the tradition of the Yule Log, much ceremony was made of the fact that, during a special ceremony, all lights would be extinguished as the congregation gathered in the church when new candles lit from the Paschal Candle. .
-Tapers lit from the Paschal Candle were regarded as, ‘ a particularly potent charm for the protection of children and mothers to be’ (Champion 2017b: 10).
+Rituals surrounded the Paschal Candle, as it role was to represent the Resurrected Christ.
+Both the candle and the precious nature of the melted beeswax were venerated.
+Similar to the tradition of the Yule Log, much play was made of the fact that, during a special ceremony, all lights would be extinguished as the congregation gathered in the church when new candles were lit from the Paschal Candle.
+Tapers lit from the Paschal Candle were regarded as, ‘a particularly potent charm for the protection of children and mothers to be’ (Champion 2017b: 10), underlining both the feminine aspect of the ritual and its relation to childbirth.

 The Qualities of Wax